Temp Agency Applications: What Passes Filters

 Production line work, quality control, heavy lifting

 Stability now matters more than explanations then.
-If you have worked consistently for 6-12 months, older gaps matter less.
+If you have worked consistently for 6–12 months, older gaps matter significantly less.

-Background Check Timing
+Background Check Timing and the 3-Sentence Pivot

 Do not volunteer criminal history on your resume or initial application.
 Many placements happen before detailed background checks finish.
+The sequence: you apply, agency screens resume, phone interview, assignment to client — background check sometimes runs after you start.

-When asked directly: Use the 3-Sentence Pivot.
+When asked directly, use the 3-Sentence Pivot:

-1. Acknowledge briefly.
-“I have a felony from 2019.”
+• Acknowledge briefly: “I have a felony from 2019.”

 Example: “I have a felony from 2019.
 It has been 7 years, case is resolved, and I have had clean employment since then.
 I am ready to start immediately and available for nights.”